Joyce Murray: In government

 On October 19, 2015, Murray was re-elected to represent Vancouver Quadra in the 42nd Canadian federal election.
 On December 2, 2015, she was appointed Parliamentary Secretary to the President of the Treasury Board.

 As parliamentary secretary, Murray worked with the Treasury Board to develop a framework for achieving greater GHG reductions across federal government operations.
 Through collaboration across multiple departments and with provincial and municipal levels of government, and through consultation with climate experts, the Centre for Greening Government was created within the Treasury Board Secretariat in November 2016.
 According to its webpage, "the Centre tracks and reports on the federal government's emissions centrally, coordinates greening efforts across government and drives results to ensure the Government of Canada meets its greenhouse gas reduction targets.
 The Centre aims to leverage knowledge, skills and capabilities that can be shared throughout the Government of Canada and among various communities of practice through partnerships with government and non-government organizations, including business and academia."

 On June 22, 2017, Bill C-22 received Royal Assent, creating the National Security and Intelligence Committee of Parliamentarians.
 Both the scope and intent of Bill C-22 as well as much of its text were based on Murray's earlier private member's bill C-622.

 In celebration of Canada 150, Murray created an award for Vancouver Quadra's Hidden Heroes, recognizing locals who had contributed to the community and country.
 The winners were recognized with certificates and special pins made from the old roof of the Canadian Parliament.

 In September 2017, Murray was awarded the Canada Clean50 Award recognizing her commitment to fighting climate change and protecting the environment.
 Murray received the award in recognition of her work on the Centre for Greening Government, and her record of achievement on environmental issues both federally and provincially.

 In February 2018, Murray travelled to the Digital Nations 2030 conference, held in New Zealand, on behalf of Treasury Board president Scott Brison.
 There, she signed the D7 charter, making Canada a member of the Digital 7, a group of national governments seeking to encourage faster and more efficient digital government.

 On March 18, 2019, Murray was appointed President of the Treasury Board.
 She succeeded Jane Philpott, who had resigned earlier that month in reaction to the SNC-Lavalin affair.

+In October 2021, she was appointed Minister of Fisheries, Oceans and the Canadian Coast Guard.

+On July 25, 2023, days before an expected Cabinet shuffle, Murray announced she would not be running in the next election.
+She was succeeded as Fisheries Minister by Diane Lebouthillier the following day.